tosh-coding/AsyncFiberWorks/Readme.md

  * _[ThreadPoolAdaptorFromQueueForThread](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Core/ThreadPoolAdaptorFromQueueForThread.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Channels ##
 A channel is a messaging mechanism that abstracts the communication destination.
+Used for 1:1 unicasting, 1:N broadcasting and N:1 message aggregation.

+ * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/Channel.cs)_ - Forward published messages to all subscribers.
+One-way.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ChannelTests.cs#L18).
+ * _[AcknowledgementChannel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/AcknowledgementChannel.cs)_ - Forward and acknowledge the published message to all or some of the subscribers.
+[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/AcknowledgementChannelTests.cs#L17).

+### Design concept ###
 Channel functionality has not changed much from the original Retlang design concept.
 The following explanation is quoted from Retlang.

 > Message based concurrency in .NET
 > \[...\]
 > The library is intended for use in [message based concurrency](http://en.wikipedia.org/wiki/Message_passing) similar to [event based actors in Scala](http://lampwww.epfl.ch/~phaller/doc/haller07actorsunify.pdf).
 The library does not provide remote messaging capabilities.
 It is designed specifically for high performance in-memory messaging.

 (Quote from [Retlang page](https://code.google.com/archive/p/retlang/).
 Broken links were replaced.)

-### Channel classes ###

- * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/Channel.cs)_ - Forward published messages to all subscribers.
-One-way.
-Used for 1:1 unicasting, 1:N broadcasting and N:1 message aggregation.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/Examples/BasicExamples.cs#L20).
- * _[SnapshotChannel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/SnapshotChannel.cs)_ - Subscribers are also notified when they start subscribing, and separately thereafter.
-One-way.
-Used for replication with incremental update notifications.
-Only one responder can be handled within a single channel.
-[Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/Examples/BasicExamples.cs#L189).